utah-cs3550-fa24/assignments/hw6.md

 application.
 Specifically, you will:

 - Make tables sortable and filterable
-- Use `fetch` to submit forms asynchronously
+- Use AJAX to submit forms asynchronously
 - Build a front-end UI for estimating future grades

-The assignment is due Friday, 8 Dec before midnight.
+The assignment is due Friday, 15 Nov before midnight.
 The course's normal extension policy applies.
-Please note that the final is on 11 December.
-I therefore **strongly encourage** finishing the assigment early.

 Phase 1: Adding JavaScript
 --------------------------